Afghans 'anxious' for result of inquiry into alleged special forces murders | ITV News

-Dr Nooralhaq Nasimi said families in Afghanistan welcome the inquiry into the alleged special forces murders of civilians in 2011
+Dr Nooralhaq Nasimi told ITV News families in Afghanistan welcome the inquiry

-Afghan families are "anxious" for the outcome of an inquiry into an alleged cover-up of special forces killings in Afghanistan.
+Afghan families are "anxious" about the outcome of an inquiry into an alleged cover-up of special forces killings in Afghanistan, the director of the UK's Afghanistan and Central Asian Association has said.

+Dr Nooralhaq Nasimi told ITV News that the inquiry into allegations of unlawful killings by SAS troops between 2010 and 2013 was a "great step".

+The inquiry is examining whether a special forces unit, known to the probe as UKSF1, had a policy of executing males of “fighting age” who posed no threat in Afghanistan.

-Former defence secretary Sir Ben Wallace gave evidence in the inquiry on Monday, and has denied he “lacked curiosity” when responding to the allegations.
+Former Defence Secretary Sir Ben Wallace gave evidence in the inquiry on Monday, and has denied he “lacked curiosity” when previously responding to the allegations.

-Former veterans' minister Johnny Mercer wrote to Wallace in August 2020 shortly after emails surfaced in The Sunday Times.

 Mercer previously told the Afghanistan Inquiry he was “angry” with Wallace, as well as the director of special forces and the chief of the general staff.